EDMdesigner/EDMdesigner-API-Doc/source/index.md

 The other very good thing about using this JS API is, that the failover mechanism is built-in so you won't need to implement failover manually.

-If the token is not valid any more or the userId that you sent is not correct, then the HTTP response's statuc code will be [403](https://en.wikipedia.org/wiki/HTTP_403) and your request won't be served.
+If the token is not valid any more or the userId that you sent is not correct, then the HTTP response's status code will be [403](https://en.wikipedia.org/wiki/HTTP_403) and your request won't be served.

 ## User level access token